shoxa0707/VGG-architectures/README.md

 <a><img src="images/vgg19nop.png"/></a>

-The VGG model investigates the depth of layers with a very small convolutional filter size (3 × 3) to deal with large-scale images.<br>
+The VGG model investigates the depth of layers with a very small convolutional filter size (3 × 3) to deal with large-scale<br>
+images.
 The authors released a series of VGG models with different layer lengths, from 11 to 19, which is presented in the following table:

 <a><img src="images/vgg16arch.png"/></a>